D++ (DPP)

 Checking Permissions

-Of course most people do just iterate over the roles of a member to check for a permission.
-But there's a helper method for that: dpp::guild::base_permissions gets a member's permission taking into account the server owner and role permissions.
+Of course most people typically iterate over the roles of a member to check for a permission.
+But there is a helper method for this: dpp::guild::base_permissions retrieves a member's permissions, taking into account role permissions and the server owner.

 For total member permissions including channel overwrites use either the dpp::channel::get_user_permissions or dpp::guild::permission_overwrites method.
 Both do the same under the hood.

-They all return a dpp::permission class, which is a wrapper around a permission bitmask containing bits of the dpp::permissions enum.
+They all return a dpp::permission class, which is a wrapper around a permission bitmask with several helpful methods for easier manipulation and checking of permissions.
+This bitmask contains flags from the dpp::permissions enum.

 Demonstration: